johnmm/nltk-wiki/Adding-a-Corpus.md

 ## Adding a Corpus

+We welcome contributions of new corpora to NLTK.
+Each new corpus imposes a maintenance burden and a possible risk of copyright infringement.
+So before contributing we ask that you:

+1. Only contribute corpora that have obtained a basic level of notability (e.g. there is a publication that describes it, and a community of people who are using it)
+2. Ensure that you have permission to redistribute the data, and can document this (e.g. there is an external website where the data is already posted with a licence)
+3. Use existing NLTK corpus readers where possible, or else contribute a well-documented corpus reader to NLTK

 To add a corpus to NLTK, please follow these steps:

 1. Test that you can access the corpus using NLTK: